 A few positives do exist regarding the clarity and purpose shown in certain areas of foreign policy, by the government.
 The PM has always pushed for talks with Pakistan to sort out the issues, has always taken leadership initiatives and willingness to work with other countries in Conferences like Copenhagen.
 In the domestic policy, the Right to Education Act, should count as a significant positive, though a lot needs to be done for its implementation yet.
 The passing of Women Reservation Bill in the Rajya Sabha could have been the breakthrough, but it has not made much headway in Lok Sabha.
 Right to Education has also been a landmark.

-The UPA does have all its policies in place on paper for quite some time now; all it needs is their effective implementation to bring forth the growth & development in promised, and not just be seen as a disappointment!!FLAG THIS POST
+The UPA does have all its policies in place on paper for quite some time now; all it needs is their effective implementation to bring forth the growth & development in promised, and not just be seen as a disappointment!!REPORT THIS POST